shohan4556/me/content/post/how-to-use-SO-as-playerpref.md

 date = "2019-11-09T00:00:00"
 draft = false
 tags = ["Coding", "C-Sharp"]
-title = "How to use Scriptable Object like PlayerPrefs" math = false summary = """
+title = "How to save ScriptableObject data" math = false summary = """
 I will show you a a simple trick, you can convert your SO object as playerpref.